Home > Haematology > Is MRD testing ready for prime time in multiple myeloma?

 EMN 2024

-Prof. Edward A. Stadtmauer (University of Pennsylvania, PA, USA) discussed the how, the when, as well as who of the patients with multiple myeloma can benefit from minimal residual disease (MRD) testing [1].
+Prof. Edward A. Stadtmauer (University of Pennsylvania, PA, USA) discussed the how, when, and who of minimal residual disease (MRD) testing for patients with multiple myeloma [1].

 The definition of hematologic response has evolved over time for multiple myeloma.
-The latest IMWG criteria for complete response includes negative immunofixation on the serum and urine, disappearance of any soft tissue plasmacytoma, and <5% plasma cells in bone marrow aspirates, with MRD included based on the IMWG 2016 criteria to provide more accurate response assessments [2].
+The latest International Myeloma Working Group (IMWG) criteria for complete response includes negative immunofixation on the serum and urine, disappearance of any soft tissue plasmacytoma, and <5% plasma cells in bone marrow aspirates, with MRD included based on the IMWG 2016 criteria to provide more accurate response assessments [2].
 However, “the role of MRD assessment for individual treatment decisions remains to be determined,” said Prof. Stadtmauer.

-Bone marrow assessment of MRD remains the gold standard today, with techniques including next-generation flow cytometry (NGF) and next-generation sequencing (NGS).
-These techniques also have downsides: “Bone marrow MRD assessment requires repeated invasive procedure and is limited by the known patchy nature of multiple myeloma and possibility of extramedullary disease,” said Prof. Stadtmauer.
-So what is the best test for MRD?
-Prof. Stadtmauer reinforced that NGF and NGS are the best methods available today, with imaging such as PET-CT providing additional information.
+Bone marrow assessment of MRD has proven to be successful, with techniques including next-generation flow cytometry (NGF) and next-generation sequencing (NGS) [3-5].
+These techniques also have downsides: “Bone marrow MRD assessment requires repeated invasive procedures and is limited by the known patchy nature of multiple myeloma and possibility of extramedullary disease [5],” said Prof. Stadtmauer.
+According to Prof. Stadtmauer, NGF and NGS are among the best methods available today, with imaging such as PET-CT providing additional information [6,7].

 When should MRD assessments be performed?
-Optimal timing is uncertain for frontline treatment or during maintenance, but MRD negativity data are strongest through the first year of therapy.
-In patients with high-risk multiple myeloma, “both sustained MRD negativity and combined bone marrow and imaging MRD may be needed,” said Prof. Stadtmauer.
-Finally, in relapsed/refractory MM, “while achievement of MRD negativity is associated with better outcomes, most patients do experience relapse.”
+Optimal timing is uncertain for frontline treatment or during maintenance, but MRD negativity data are strongest through the first year of therapy [8].
+In patients with high-risk multiple myeloma, “both sustained MRD negativity and combined bone marrow and imaging MRD may be needed,” said Prof. Stadtmauer [9].
+Finally, in relapsed/refractory multiple myeloma, while achievement of MRD negativity is associated with better outcomes, most patients do experience relapse [10,11].

-The DETERMINATION trial of lenalidomide, bortezomib, and dexamethasone (RVD) induction with/without autologous stem cell transplant (ASCT) showed that postponing ASCT due to MRD positivity leads to worsened PFS, while MRD negativity does not lead to a significant difference in terms of PFS regardless of whether ASCT is used or not [5].
-Updated data from the PRiMER substudy of the STAMINA trial are also expected soon to show the prognostic value of MRD positivity following ASCT [6].
-Several ongoing trials are aiming at determining whether MRD can be used to guide treatment decisions: MIDAS (NCT04934475), PERSEUS (NCT03710603), AURIGA (NCT03901963) and OPTIMUM EAA171 (NCT03941860).
+The DETERMINATION trial of lenalidomide, bortezomib, and dexamethasone (RVD) induction with/without autologous stem cell transplant (ASCT) showed that postponing ASCT due to MRD positivity leads to worsened progression-free survival, while MRD negativity does not lead to a significant difference in terms of PFS regardless of whether ASCT is used or not [15].
+Updated data from the PRiMER substudy of the STAMINA trial are expected soon, showing the prognostic value of MRD positivity following ASCT [16].
+Several ongoing trials are aiming at determining whether MRD can be used to guide treatment decisions: MIDAS (NCT04934475), PERSEUS (NCT03710603), AURIGA (NCT03901963) and OPTIMUM EAA171 (NCT03941860) [6].

 1. Stadtmauer EA.
 MRD driven strategies: key ongoing and future trials.
 Session III: MRD in clinical trials and application challenges in clinical practice.
 EMN 2024, 18–20 April, Turin, Italy.